-Mattel was well-known for their talking toys and doll in the 1960s, and Chatty Cathy was the doll that started it all for them.
-There had been attempts at "talking" dolls for the last 100 years since the time of Jumeau's Bebe Phongraphe and The Edison Talking Doll featured in 1890's Scientific American.
+Mattel was well-known for their talking toys and dolls in the 1960s, and Chatty Cathy was the doll that started it all for them.
+There had been attempts at "talking" dolls for the last 100 years since the time of Jumeau's Bebe Phongraphe and The Edison Talking Doll featured in the 1890s Scientific American.
 It is also noteworthy to consider that "talking" statues date back to Ancient Egypt, where an elaborate bellows mechanism made them sound as if they were speaking.

 Chatty Cathy was the first surefire talking doll hit.
-With her pull string talking mechanism and phrases such as "Please brush my hair," she captured the hearts of an entire generation of little girls.
-We're thrilled to say we recently found a blond version that still talks!!
+With her pull-string talking mechanism and phrases such as "Please brush my hair," she captured the hearts of an entire generation of little girls.
+There are even used versions to be found that still talk.

 Chatty Cathy was produced from 1960 to 1964.
 Mattel also re-issued Chatty Cathy dolls twice, in 1969 (with the voice of Maureen McCormick from the Brady Bunch) and again in 1998 and 1999 for collectors.

 Mattel, best known for the Barbie doll, produced Chatty Cathy Dolls.

 All Chatty Cathy dolls are made of vinyl.
 The dolls have a soft vinyl face, except for the later dolls made in 1964 which have a hard plastic face.
 Collectors generally prefer the soft vinyl face.
 Chatty Cathy dolls are 20 inches tall.